ReemaS03/SpotifyFeaturesVSPopularity/README.md

 * analyze trends in Years_to_Promotion across different career levels through time series

 * since job offers is discrete, we can perform logistic regression.
 We can categorize the job offers as in 0 means no job offers, 1-4 means low job offers and 5+ could be high amount of job offers.
 We can perform logistic regression and see what features output to no job offers, low or high job offers.

+Ideas:
+* logistic regression less than 50 is not popular  0 and more than 50 is popular 1
+* train logistic model, split test train model, what is our accuracy
+* 80 20 auc roc confusion matrix
+* classification

+* hypothesis test
+* parametric and nonparametric tests

+* svm, pca maybe

+* tests for completeness